 Genghis Khan was here.
 That’s the feeling you get when you’re bounding over the Mongolian steppe on horseback with Nomadic Expeditions’ 12-day Classic Mongolian Odyssey.
 Among the only-in-Mongolia exploits you’ll have here is hiking in search of endangered musk deer in Gun Galuut Nature Reserve, riding Bactrian camels over Moltsog Els sand dunes, and sleeping under a blanket of twinkling stars in a latticed wood, felt and canvas ger (yurt) at Three Camel Lodge.

 Go Mushing in Alaska

-You could train for years and years to attempt to race in the Iditarod, the most famous dog mushing challenge on earth.
-But we recommend you simply book a tour with Arctic Dog Adventure Co., which allows you to mush with purebred Siberian Huskies by night, while chasing the otherworldy glow of aurora borealis.
+You could train for years and years to attempt to race in the Iditarod, the most famous dog mushing challenge on Earth.
+But we recommend you simply book a tour with Arctic Dog Adventure Co., which allows you to mush with purebred Siberian Huskies by night, while chasing the otherworldly glow of aurora borealis.
 Many opt for a quick four to six hour tour, but we recommend the 6-day Denali Dream Expedition: you can’t travel all the way to America’s largest state without seeing America’s largest mountain (a whopping 20,310 feet high).

 Hike Across England